Research Experience for Undergraduates (REU) Program

 This program is subscribed by undergraduates from across the country.
 Applications and transcripts are due February 15, 2020, and selection of the summer students proceeds with Center faculty through April.
 With direction from a faculty advisor and, in most cases, a postdoctoral fellow or graduate student, the REU student defines and sets up the program necessary to accomplish the ten-week summer project.
 A final presentation is given by each student at the "end-of-summer" seminar attended by Center faculty, student mentors, and fellow REU students.

-For more information about past projects and participants, please visit the Research Experience for Undergraduates (REU) website, or for more information about this program, contact:
+For more information about past projects and participants, please visit REU Participant Profiles, or for more information about this program, contact:

 Director of Community Engagement and Diversity Outreach